 This module focuses on legislation that has been enacted at the federal level, such as the Prescription Drug Marketing Act, HIPAA, FDAAA, the Affordable Care Act (ACA), the 21st Century Cures Act, the Bipartisan Budget Act of 2018, and the SUPPORT for Patients and Communities Act.
 Trends in federal legislation and state and local laws are also discussed.

 This module explores the marketing life cycle of a drug, looks at the role of marketing research in the biopharmaceutical industry, and describes the factors that can impact product pricing.
 It also discusses how product sales are tracked, describes common promotional strategies, and explains the role and responsibilities of national account managers.

 Medication Adherence: Issues and Outcomes

 Patients often fail to take their medication as directed, which has a negative impact on clinical and financial outcomes in healthcare.
-This module defines adherence concepts, discusses some of the barriers to medication adherence as well as several strategies that may help patients follow their treatment plans.
+This module defines adherence concepts and discusses some of the barriers to medication adherence, as well as several strategies that may help patients follow their treatment plans.